OCA/product-attribute/product_profile_example/README.rst

 Optionnaly:

-* Settings > Configuration > General Settings: check 'Display Profile fields' and apply (only if you want display hidden fields)
+* Settings > Configuration > General Settings: check 'Display fields in Profile' and apply (only if you want display hidden fields set by profile git )